 “The objective…is to provide easier access to information about the spread of beliefs in Indonesia, to educate the public and to prevent them from following doctrines of an individual or a group that are not in line with the regulations,” said Nirwan Nawawi, a spokesman for the prosecutor’s office.

 Though currently only in Indonesia, how long before this, or other apps like it, start to appear around the world, including the U.S.?
 Bonar Tigor Naiposos of the Setara Institute human rights group said: “This is dangerous because if mainstream society doesn’t like [a group] they’ll report them through the application – this will create problems.”

 Censorship and privacy laws may just become the next best way to spy on your neighbor, report people or groups you don’t like, and control what information the public can access.
-While greater access to the internet for Muslims around the world is an improvement, it may well lead to community diversity, with religious persecution soon to follow.We value your comments!
-Please weigh in on our comment section below.
+While greater access to the internet for Muslims around the world is an improvement, it may well lead to community diversity, with religious persecution soon to follow.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com